adnanvaldes/ycs/README.md

 ### Docker

 The easiest way to use YCS is to deploy it as a docker container.
+The image itself is about 140 MB.
 The latest image is available via:

 `docker pull einhard/ycs`